 As part of our commitment, we submit an annual ‘Communication on Progress’, including a statement by our Chief Executive and a description of practical actions we have taken to implement the Ten Principles.

 We require all our supply chain partners, whether they are providing products or services, to agree with our Responsible Business Principles.
-These include the Burberry Ethical Trading Code of Conduct, Migrant Worker and Homeworker Policy.
+These include the Burberry Ethical Trading Code of Conduct and Migrant Worker Policy.
 The Ethical Trading Code of Conduct is underpinned by the United Nations Universal Declaration of Human Rights, the Fundamental Conventions of the International Labour Organization and the Ethical Trading Initiative Base Code.

 Our Ethical Trading Code of Conduct sets out the standards we uphold in relation to our own employees and for our supply chain partners to uphold in relation to their employees.
 Targets to promote fair and responsible employment practices have been set and integrated into the performance objectives of our sourcing teams as well as at an individual level.
 Existing as well as potential new suppliers are audited against international labour standards, which is particularly important in places where local labour laws are weak, absent or poorly enforced.